themadan/amitness.github.io/content/articles/illustrated-simclr.md

 - On ImageNet, it achieves 76.5% top-1 accuracy which is 7% improvement over previous SOTA self-supervised method and on-par with supervised ResNet50.
 - When trained on 1% of labels, it achieves 85.8% top-5 accuracy outperforming AlexNet with 100x fewer labels

+## Conclusion
+Thus, SimCLR provides a strong framework for doing further research in this direction and improve the state of self-supervised learning for Computer Vision.

 ## References
 - ["A Simple Framework for Contrastive Learning of Visual Representations"](https://arxiv.org/abs/2002.05709)
 - ["On Calibration of Modern Neural Networks"](https://arxiv.org/pdf/1706.04599.pdf)